Boeing plans to deliver re-engined 737 in 2017

 Boeing cited order commitments for 496 of the new planes from five airlines.

-The new model, named the 737 MAX, will compete with the revamped A320neo family from Europe's Airbus EAD.PA, a similar model due to be equipped with fuel-saving engines and delivered in 2015.
+The new model will compete with the revamped A320neo family from Europe's Airbus EAD.PA, a similar model due to be equipped with fuel-saving engines and delivered in 2015.

 The Boeing jet will have engines from CFM International, a joint venture between General Electric Co (GE.N) and France's Safran (SAF.PA).
-The board approved the re-engine plan, Boeing said on Tuesday.
+The board approved the re-engine plan, Boeing said in a statement on Tuesday.

-Chicago-based Boeing said the 737 MAX is expected to have 16 percent lower fuel burn than the current offering from Airbus, 4 percent lower fuel burn than the Airbus A320neo, and lower overall operating costs.
+Boeing said its new 737 was expected to have 16 percent lower fuel burn than the current offering from Airbus, 4 percent lower fuel burn than the Airbus A320neo, and lower overall operating costs.

-"We believe very strongly that this is an airplane that's going to allow us not to just maintain the market share that we have but one that's going to allow us to grow the market share," Boeing Commercial Airplanes Chief Executive Jim Albaugh told a media briefing.

-"We see the new engined version of the 737 as putting Boeing back on competitive footing with Airbus in the narrowbody market," Standard & Poor's equity analyst Richard Tortoriello wrote.

-CFM said the specifications of the engine that would be used exclusively on the plane were still being fine-tuned with Boeing.
+It did not give much technical information about the revamped 737 engine in its statement.
+CFM said the specifications of the engine, to be used exclusively on the plane, were still being fine-tuned with Boeing.

 "The two companies are now working to define the final LEAP-1B engine configuration," CFM said in a statement.

-High oil prices are spurring airlines to seek fuel-saving airplanes, re-charging the market battle between Boeing and Airbus with billions in orders at stake.
+High oil prices are spurring airlines to seek fuel-saving aircraft, re-charging the market battle between Boeing and Airbus with billions in orders at stake.

+Boeing, which last week received U.S. approval to enter its carbon-composite 787 Dreamliner into commercial passenger service, cited "overwhelming demand" for the revamped 737.

+The company opted for the quick-fix "re-engining" plan, shelving a longer-term redesign of the single-aisle 737, after Airbus racked up a thousand orders for the re-engined A320neo, which promises 12 to 15 percent fuel savings.

 Aerospace analyst Richard Aboulafia of Virginia-based Teal Group said the availability of two engines on the A320neo could give the European plane the edge as Boeing avoids costly further improvements to the aircraft.